-With unstoppable bravery, super-human strength, and unwavering dedication to truth and justice (not to mention that awesome outfit) it’s easy to understand why little girls might be obsessed with Wonder Woman right now—and why parents might find the classic super hero to be a good role model.
+With unstoppable bravery, super-human strength, unwavering dedication to truth and justice it’s easy to understand why little girls are obsessed with Wonder Woman.
+And why parents might find the classic super hero to be a good role model.
 What mom or dad wouldn’t want a daughter who knows what she believes in and stands up for what’s right?

-The problem is of course, that when girls are “kept safe” from even the smallest risks or failures, they are also being deprived of valuable experiences that could build up their resilience and help them grow into confident, strong, capable young women.
+The problem is of course, that when girls are “kept safe” from even the smallest risks or failures, they are also being deprived.
+Of valuable experiences that could build up their resilience and help them grow into confident, strong, capable young women.
 And just as it’s only by taking the risk to leave home and her mother’s side for the first time that Diana realizes her full potential and transforms into the Wonder Woman we all know and love, your daughter may also need some freedom and space to realize her full potential.
 Basically, the lesson here is whether your daughter is six or sixteen, you have to let go to let her grow.
-Here are just a few ways you can start doing that today:

 Stand back when your daughter is reaching the cereal on a high shelf, do you walk over and grab it for her?
 Do you still order for her at restaurants?
 Even though she’s old enough to read the menu and make her own decisions?
 When she has a problem at school, do you step in right away rather than letting her try to work it out first?